What is a Local Chapter?

-The goal of Local UXPA Chapters is to offer people with the same interest to come together regularly to share their experience and to encourage each other in the usability profession.
-The focus is on truly local activities connecting usability professionals with each other.
-Business meetings with invited speakers, Usability lab tours and Usability roundtables, where you can bring interesting usability problems to be solved jointly, are some examples of what a Local Chapter may offer.
-Above all; it provides a handy and convenient network for everyday access.
+UXPA International chapters offer people with the same interest to come together regularly to share their experience and to encourage each other in the user experience (UX) profession.
+The focus is on local activities connecting UX professionals with each other.
+Business meetings with invited speakers, usability lab tours, and UX roundtables – where you can bring interesting UX problems to be solved jointly – are just some examples of what a local chapter may offer.
+Above all, local chapters provide a handy and convenient network for UX professionals.

-A Local Chapter is a group of UXPA members who live or work in a particular locality and who, as a matter of geographic convenience, organize themselves to promote the goals of the Association cooperatively.
-It serves as a focal point for its members to share their professional experiences and provide educational opportunities in the advancement research field.
-Local UXPA Chapters offer a number of benefits to its members.
+A local chapter is frequently a group of UXPA International members who live or work in a particular locality and who, as a matter of geographic convenience, organize themselves to cooperatively promote the goals of UXPA International.
+The local chapter serves as a focal point for its members to share professional experiences and provide educational opportunities in the UX field.
+Local UXPA International chapters offer several benefits to members.

 A Platform for Networking

 One of the greatest resources for professional and personal development is to meet with colleagues in the same field.
-You gain new information on state-of-the-art technology, access to others’ experiences and knowledge and you will get the chance to broaden your insights.
+You gain new information on state-of-the-art technology, access to others’ experiences and knowledge, and the chance to broaden your insights.

-Your Chapter meetings and activities allow you to expand your knowledge in the Usability research/development area.
-Chapters bring continuous education opportunities closer to home and provide a bridge between the annual UXPA conferences.
-It is also possible to organize Mentor Programs as a way for the members to grow in their profession.
+Chapter meetings and activities allow you to expand your knowledge of UX.
+Both local chapters and SIGs bring continuous educational opportunities closer to home and provide a bridge between annual UXPA International conferences.
+It is also possible to organize local mentor programs as a way for younger members to grow throughout our profession.

-Exchange of Services and Contributing to UXPA as an Organization
+Exchange of Services and Contributing to UXPA International

-Local UXPA chapters offer the possibilities of exchanging both professional experiences and services, such as reviewing each other’s papers and conference contributions.
-It will also act as a greenhouse for new ideas that can be implemented globally by the Association, and provide UXPA with potential new members to the Board of Directors.
+UXPA International chapters and SIGs offer the possibilities of exchanging both professional experiences and services, such as reviewing each other’s papers and conference contributions, and also serve as a greenhouse for new ideas that can be implemented globally by UXPA International, and provide the Association with potential new members to our Board of Directors.

 A Creative and Stimulating Environment

-Design contests and brain-storming exercises are fun and stimulating ways of learning more about usability and the other members of the chapter.
-Local chapters often organize activities such as usability lab tours and site visits to interesting work places, for example air traffic control centers and high-tech manufacturing plants.
+Design contests and brainstorming exercises are fun and stimulating ways to learn more about UX and the other UXPA International members.
+Local chapters and SIGs often organize activities such as usability lab tours and site visits to interesting work places (e.g., air traffic control centers and high-tech manufacturing plants).
 Learning more about usability issues in these “extreme” working conditions will often give you good ideas to bring back home.